 Since the collapse of the Soviet regime, a central aim of the democratic movement in Russia has been to open up the history of the Gulag.
 Today there are public groups like Memorial (established in 1988) that represent the families of the repressed, and collect and publish documents about the history of the camps.
 Gulag memoirs appear all the time.
-According to Memorial, there are now more than seven hundred memoirs published in Russian.
-It forms part of a series edited by Alexander Yakovlev, the former Soviet propaganda chief and champion of glasnost.
+According to Memorial, there are now more than seven hundred memoirs published in Russian.2 The archives too are gradually divulging their secrets, although the archives of the former KGB remain closed to researchers (families of the repressed may apply to see their documents, and some get to see them).
+A number of important collections of archival documents about the camps have appeared in Russia in recent years.
+The latest is a huge, depressing volume, Children of the Gulag, which tells the story of the untold millions who grew up in the camps and orphanages in the Stalin period.3 It forms part of a series edited by Alexander Yakovlev, the former Soviet propaganda chief and champion of glasnost.

 In the West there has been relatively little interest in the history of the Gulag in recent years.
 Far more people were affected by the Stalinist repressions than by the Nazi Holocaust—an estimated 18 million people were sent to the Soviet labor camps, one quarter of whom died.
 Yet the Western literature about the camps is insignificant in comparison with the literature about the Holocaust.